15 Behind-the-Scenes Facts About Taxi

 It’s possible that Conaway's declaration was colored by a call Taxi writer/producer Sam Simon made to Howard Stern’s radio program two months earlier where he described finding Conaway, a known drug addict, on the floor of his dressing room one day, too high to report for filming.
 His lines were divvied up between Danny DeVito and Christopher Lloyd with no reduction in the amount of audience laughter, which is when the producers realized that Bobby Wheeler was expendable.
 Conaway passed away in 2011 at the age of 60.

-15. TAXI WAS CANCELLED NOT ONCE, BUT TWICE.
+15. TAXI WAS CANCELED NOT ONCE, BUT TWICE.

 Happier Days: Paramount Television's Classic Sitcoms 1974-1984, by Marley Brant